factionsecurity/factionsecurity.github.io/docs/Integrate Faction into ODIC Solutions.md

 tags: [ Authentication, Core Features]
 date: 2023-12-18
 ---
-# Integrate Faction into OAuth Solutions
+# Integrate Faction into ODIC Solutions
 Faction seamlessly integrates with your existing enterprise authentication solutions, ensuring a smooth and secure user experience.
-Leveraging widely adopted solutions such as LDAP and OAuth, Faction effortlessly integrates into any enterprise environment.
+Leveraging widely adopted solutions such as LDAP and ODIC, Faction effortlessly integrates into any enterprise environment.
 Our platform is designed to adapt to your authentication infrastructure, providing a hassle-free implementation process and enhancing the overall efficiency of your organization’s security framework.
 With Faction, you can trust in a unified and streamlined authentication experience tailored to your enterprise needs.

-The article will walk through the steps needed to integrate [Faction](https://www.factionsecurity.com/) into [Google Auth](https://console.developers.google.com/) or [Auth0](https://auth0.com/).
+The article will walk through the steps needed to integrate [Faction](https://www.factionsecurity.com/) into [Google Auth](https://console.developers.google.com/), [Auth0](https://auth0.com/), or [Ping Identity](https://www.pingidentity.com/en.html)

-## Google OAuth Setup
+## Google OCIC Setup
 1. Log into your company’s [Google API Console](https://console.developers.google.com/).
 2. Click on **Credentials** from the left navigation.
 3. Click **+ Create Credentials** from the top navigation.
 4. Select **OAuth Client ID.**
 5. Select **Web Application** as the application type.
-6. Name the application something specific like **Faction OAuth Integration.** But the name does not matter.
+6. Name the application something specific like **Faction ODIC Integration.** But the name does not matter.
 7. Under **Authorized redirect URLs** click **+ ADD URI**.
 8. Enter the domain of your Faction Instance and append **/oauth/callback?client_name=OidcClient** to the path.
 Example: If you used Faction to host the site your URL would look like this:
     https://furry-hyena-1111.factionsecurity.com/oauth/callback?client_name=OidcClient